owtysm/proper-windows-guide/README.md

 - Debloating / Performance / Telemetry
     - Avoid this junk
 - Browser
-    - The options we have
+    - Available browsers
     - Search engine
         - If you want to use Google
+    - Extensions

 ## Definitions
 **Telemetry** - collection of data